* Strong data last week support dollar

 The euro was little changed at $1.1213, as investors awaited policymakers speeches at the ECB meeting in Sintra in Portugal and Tuesday's euro zone inflation data.

-While fears that a protracted Sino-U.S. standoff could tip the global economy into recession have prompted rate cuts in India, Philippines, Malaysia, New Zealand and Australia, the ECB has also signalled the prospect of more stimulus.
+Fears that a protracted Sino-U.S. standoff could tip the global economy into recession have prompted rate cuts in India, Philippines, Malaysia, New Zealand and Australia.
+The ECB has also signalled the prospect of more stimulus.

 Analysts say the path for rate cuts will depend on U.S.-China talks to resolve a conflict over trade.